-Together with other relevant qualifications at Level 3, such as A Level Biology, Chemistry and Mathematics students will be able to use the qualification to support entry into employment or higher education courses such as Food and Nutrition, Human Nutrition, Public Health Nutrition, Food Science and Technology to name just a few, through apprenticeship schemes or directly into company employment.
+Together with other Level 3 qualifications, such as A Level Biology, Chemistry and Mathematics students will be able to use this qualification to support entry into higher education courses such as Food Science and with any relevant A Level equivalents onto courses such as Food and Nutrition, Human Nutrition, Nutrition, Diet & Wellbeing, Nutrition and Business to name just a few.
+Students can also use the qualification to access apprenticeship schemes and direct entry to the jobs market.